DerpHerpenstein/src-721/README.md

 2. Operator: The address executes delegated mint through providing signature or directly mint.
 The primary function is for the owner to delegate the mint service to handle project issuance.

-### Traits Allocation Mode
-There are two main mint modes for traits allocation,
-1. Authorized allocation: A mint transaction, which is either initiated by the operator or containing the operator's signature, incorporates the relevant traits. ts must be present, 3 or more UTXOs

-2. Random allocation: the reveal function outlines the traits distribution. ts is ignoted, 2 or more UTXOs

 ### Authority Operations

 1. Change Parameters: The owner has the ability to initiate a protocol operation to modify the operator, mint price, recipient, mint phase, and mint mode.